 One of the first things that you notice about these shoes is their striking design.
 If you want a hiking shoe that will get you noticed and have you looking the part on the trail, then these are a great choice.
 But more than looking great, they are also efficient and durable.

 The shoes boast a waterproof membrane making them ideal for use at all times of the year, and you needn’t worry about your feet starting dry.
 However, despite this, they are also exceptionally breathable, so moisture will be able to escape.

 Much like our last pair, these shoes come with elasticated laces as well as two replacement pairs, because as we all know, our laces can wear out well before the boot.

-They are made from suede leather that is lightweight and comfortable.
+They are made from suede leather which is lightweight and comfortable.
 Inside, you will find a removable foam insole.
 Whilst this will provide you with additional comfort, it is great to take it out if your feet need a little more room.
 But this won’t take away from their shock-absorbing ability since the midsole will deal with this easily.

 4. Vasque Women’s Breeze LT Low GTX Hiking Shoe

 Made with a Gore-Tex membrane which is one of the most water-proof and effective materials out there, you can feel confident that these shoes will work well in all types of weather.
 In addition to this, they are breathable.
-This fabric allows moisture to escape without letting in rainwater, puddle splashes or anything else, keeping your feet healthy and comfortable.
+This fabric allows moisture to escape without letting in rainwater, puddle splashes, or anything else, keeping your feet healthy and comfortable.

-One of our favourite things about these shoes is the improved traction which is far superior to some of the competing shoes.
+One of our favorite things about these shoes is the improved traction which is far superior to some of the competing shoes.
 They feature a Vibram sole that is well-known for its superb grip.
 Not only this, but this is a lightweight sole that is up to 25% lighter than other soles.

 There is an EVA midsole that will absorb shock and provide you with the ultimate comfort.
 This is crucial, especially if you have suffered discomfort from shoes in the past due to having wider feet.